I think Kauai is the prettiest of the Hawaiian Islands…it’s so lush and green and it has some of the most dramatic landscapes I’ve seen anywhere.

 - It can be fairly seasonal.
 Tours only depart from Hanalei in the summer (April-October) and even winter tours out of Port Allen are easily cancelled due to rough surf).

 This is hands down my favorite way to see the Napali Coast.
 I think a helicopter tour of Kauai should be on everybody’s bucket list.
 You don’t just see the Napali Coast on a helicopter tour of Kauai, but it will probably be the highlight of it.
 Seeing the Napali Coast by air has got to be the most impressive way to see it.
 You’ll get an amazing bird’s eye perspective and a real respect for just how awe inspiring Kauai really is.
-You can read more about my flight with Blue Hawaiian here.
+You can read more about Kauai helicopter flights here.

 Pros of Seeing the Napali Coast by Air